 The Supervisory Board meets whenever called by the Chairman or by any other two members of the Supervisory Board, and at least every quarter, pursuant to article 10 of the rules of procedure of that body.
-The Supervisory Board met five times during 2017, and all Investmark Holdings, B.V.members attended those meetings.
-The overall and individual attendance was thus of 100%.
+Five meetings of the Supervisory Board were held during 2018, with a global attendance of 93.3%; the attendance of Manuel Carvalho Fernandes (Chairman) and Eugénio Luís Franco Ferreira (Member) was 100%; the attendance of Ana Paula Africano de Sousa e Silva (Member) was 80%.